elenderg/PAL-1000/instruções de compilação.md

 `Extend the local's name with the name.`

-`If the rider's token is "_called", compile the call'd part given the rider and the local.`
+`If the rider's token is "called", compile the call'd part given the rider and the local.`

 `Resolve the local.`